The-Fellowship-of-Code/tmog-003/README.md

 ## Extra
 Here you can find the spice if you want to show off, with a slightly more difficult challenge.
 - If you have figured out the O(n) solution, try coding another solution using the divide and conquer approach, which is more subtle.

+## Credits

+This exercise has been extracted from the [LeetCode](https://leetcode.com/problems/maximum-subarray) website.
+Don't hesitate, join and practice in this great community.